cosmic-lang/cosmic/docs/basics.md

 # Any infers the function type at compile time where called, think templates
 # If multiple args, they are treated as a tuple
 # Must be the final argument
-# ...tag can be used as shorthand for any tuples
+# ...tag can be used as shorthand for $any tuples
 const variadic = (...args) => {
   let size = @len(args)